rayryeng/equi2cubic/README.md

 This code would have not been made possible without the following sources:

 1. Paul Bourke's website - See the Introduction section for link
-2. The BigShot JavaScript library: [https://code.google.com/p/bigshot/](https://code.google.com/p/bigshot/).
+2. The BigShot JavaScript library: [https://bitbucket.org/leo_sutic/bigshot](https://bitbucket.org/leo_sutic/bigshot).
 I didn't use the library, but I used their equirectangular to cubic conversion code as inspiration and as a means of double-checking my implementation.
-In essence, this is a MATLAB transcription of this code - [https://code.google.com/p/bigshot/source/browse/src/java/bigshot/EquirectangularToCubic.java?r=9bccfb84a0f725e8a53685e97662e42163de4c28](https://code.google.com/p/bigshot/source/browse/src/java/bigshot/EquirectangularToCubic.java?r=9bccfb84a0f725e8a53685e97662e42163de4c28)
+In essence, this is a MATLAB transcription of these two pieces of code - [```AbstractCubicTransform - transform()```](https://bitbucket.org/leo_sutic/bigshot/src/e7bd8aeead5708974c67204d62812dad0e50ee45/src/java/bigshot/AbstractSphericalCubicTransform.java?at=default#cl-62), [the ```EquirectangularToCubic``` class](https://bitbucket.org/leo_sutic/bigshot/src/e7bd8aeead5708974c67204d62812dad0e50ee45/src/java/bigshot/EquirectangularToCubic.java?at=default)

 # Requires